cakePhone/OreoSearchPage/README.md

 + Greetings!
 The page will gladly greet you.
 Set your username in the settings!

++ Bookmarks!
+The page has bookmarks now!
+Simply type a url on the search bar and click the <kbd>+</kbd> icon on the right side and input the bookmark name!
+To remove it, just right click it.

 To request features, open an issue or contact me:
 + Telegram: https://t.me/OrioOreo